meain/esa/README.md

 esa --help

 # Basic queries
-esa "what time is it"
+esa what time is it
-esa "what files are in the current directory" esa "calculate 15% tip on $47.50"
+esa what files are in the current directory esa "calculate 15% tip on $47.50"

 # More complex tasks
-esa "will it rain today"
+esa will it rain today
-esa "set an alarm for 2 hours from now"
+esa set an alarm for 2 hours from now

 # Use esa's investigations to learn
-esa --show-history 7 | esa "convert this interaction into a doc"
+esa --show-history 7 | esa convert this interaction into a doc
 ```

 The operations you can do and questions you can ask depends on the agent config.
 While the real power of ESA comes from the fact that you can create custom agents, the default builtin agent can do some basic stuff.